Vibemiko/obudpst/WEB_GUI_README.md

 ### 2. Set Up Supabase

 The database is already configured.
-Copy the environment variables from `.env` to backend configuration.
+Environment variables are available in the project.

 ### 3. Install and Run Backend